 How to Build Up the Habit of Spending Time with the Lord Jesus in the Morning

-For instance, if we know that regular—not occasional—exercise helps us feel better, work more efficiently, and even live longer, we’re motivated to get off our chairs and get active and moving.
-Keeping these positive benefits in mind helps us to persevere, even when we don’t feel like exercising.
+For instance, we know regular—not occasional—exercise helps us feel better, work more efficiently, and even live longer.
+Keeping these positive benefits in mind motivates us to get off our chairs, get active and moving, and persevere, especially when we don’t feel like exercising.

-So on the positive side, our spending time with the Lord Jesus each morning directly affects our spiritual life and our daily living.
+Similarly, habitually spending personal time with the Lord Jesus each morning positively affects our spiritual life and our daily living.
 When we enjoy Him and His Word in the morning, we’re nourished and supplied with His life to face the challenges of the day.
-By being nourished, we’ll grow in the life of Christ.
+And by being nourished, we’ll grow in the life of Christ.

-But on the negative side, if we don’t develop a habit of having personal time with the Lord, we’ll find it difficult to maintain our vitality and joy.
-Because we’re weak from lack of spiritual nourishment, we’ll succumb to temptations more easily.
-Our personal knowing of Christ and growth in His life will be hindered.
+But not having this daily habit affects us negatively.
+Without being nourished regularly, it’s difficult to maintain our vitality and joy.
+And when we’re weak from a lack of spiritual nourishment, we succumb to temptations more easily.
+Our personal knowing of Christ and our growth in His life are hindered.

 Needing to practice

-The characteristic of a habit is that it’s part of your life.
-If you only do a thing occasionally, it’s not yet a habit.
-But a habit isn’t built overnight.
-It takes time and repeated practice.
-And in the process of building up a good habit, we have times when we fail.
-But if we understand that it takes practice, we won’t get overly discouraged by our occasional lapses.
-We just pick up our practice again.
+A habit is something that’s part of your life; it’s a regular practice.
+If you do something only occasionally, it’s not a habit.
+Forming a habit takes time and repeated practice, and in the process, sometimes we fail.
+But when we remember that it takes repeated practice, our occasional lapses won’t overly discourage us.
+We’ll just pick up our practice again afterward.

 Some practical pointers:

-- Spend some time to pray about this matter.
-The Lord wants to have a personal relationship with us; surely He will answer our prayers concerning this.
-He will be faithful to remind us of our desire and intention to build up this habit.
+Spend time to first pray about this matter.
+The Lord wants to have a personal relationship with us and will surely answer our prayers about this.
+He will faithfully remind us of our desire and intention to build this habit.
 We can pray, “Lord Jesus, I really want to start my day with You, not other things.
-Lord, supply me with the grace each morning to put everything else aside so I can be with You first.”
-Praying about this opens the way for the Lord to be the grace we need to practice each morning to build up this healthy spiritual habit.
+Lord, supply me with grace in the morning to put everything else aside so I can be with You first.”
+Praying about this opens the way for the Lord to be the grace we need to build this healthy habit morning after morning.

-- Go to bed a little earlier so that you can get up earlier to have enough time before you start your day.
-Burning the candle on both ends—staying up very late and trying to get up early enough to have time—usually results in failure and discouragement.
-By scheduling, you’ll have the time specifically carved out to be with the Lord each morning.
+Go to bed a little earlier so you can get up earlier in the morning to have time to be with the Lord.
+Burning the candle at both ends—staying up very late and trying to get up early enough to have this time—usually results in failure and discouragement.
+But by planning ahead this way, you’ll have a specific time carved out to be with the Lord each morning.

-- Keep in mind that it takes time to build up a lifelong habit.
-If we fail, we can start again fresh the next morning.
-There’s no need for us to give up.
-The Lord’s mercy is new to us every morning.
-We can take one day at a time.
+Keep in mind that forming a lifelong habit takes time and practice.
+When you fail, don’t give up.
+You can simply start afresh the next day because the Lord’s mercy is new to us every morning (see Lamentations 3).
+Just take one day at a time.

-- Some find it helpful to use a printed copy of the Bible rather than a digital one during this time.
-Since email, news, and texts are all just a click away, it’s easy to become distracted with things on our digital devices.
-Especially when starting out, it’s good to minimize distractions when we can.
+Determine the least distracting way for you to read the Bible.
+For instance, some find a printed copy of the Bible is better for them than a digital one during this time since email, news, and texts are all just a click away, and we can easily be distracted by things on our digital devices.
+Especially when starting out, it’s good to minimize distractions where we can.